 Another relatively inexpensive safari option if you want the safari tent accommodation and guided game drive is Chandelier, also near Oudtshoorn.
 They don’t have the big 5, but they do have a huge area to explore on foot which the kids loved.
 There was a giraffe feeding experience where you can buy food and hand feed them at breakfast time.
 We just did one night here on the way back down the Garden Route.

 Price – check with the lodge

 Kariega is situated in the Eastern Cape, about 40km from Grahamstown (and about 150km from Port Elizabeth) and incorporates both the Bushman’s and Kariega rivers.
 We love that Kariega is family-friendly because it is built on the land that was once owned by the boy’s great, great, great, great, great grandfather, Jeremiah Goldswain.
-He was one of the original English settlers in 1820 and the remains of his house can be seen on the Kariega land (although it is all rubble now!).
+He was one of the original English settlers in 1820 and the remains of his house can be seen on the Kariega land.

 One of the great things about Kariega is that they run a daily kids programme between 11am and 2pm, offering guided trails in the bush (within the boundaries of the Main Lodge), identifying animals and animal related arts and crafts.
 It is fun and educational.

 Children can accompany their parents on game drives, although children 5 and under is at the ranger’s and general manager’s discretion based on a safety assessment.
 If they can’t accompany you, there is a babysitting service.